 When I bought my previous home 10 years ago my 68 year old neighbor stopped by to say “hello.”
 He was the godfather of the block, having bought his building back in the early 70s.
-He gave me the inside scoop on all the neighbors, and one neighbor stood out in particular.
+He gave me the inside scoop on all the neighbors.
+One neighbor stood out in particular.

 For 10 years, the son not only lived for free, but he probably made rental income as well thanks to his two roommates.
-His $120,000+ law school tuition was also probably full paid for by Bank of Mom and Dad and I’m not sure how he paid for his $60,000 Audi S4 unless you make a lot of money as a law student?
+His $120,000+ law school tuition was also probably full paid for by Bank of Mom and Dad.
+He also drove a $60,000 Audi S4.
 If the house ever sells, I wouldn’t be surprised if he gets to keep the $1 million+ in profits.

-It’s clear to me that my neighbor is going to be quite alright, even if he doesn’t work for the rest of his life.
+It’s clear to me that my neighbor is going to be fine, even if he doesn’t work for the rest of his life.
 If you’re willing to accept so much assistance that’s beyond what you can afford, then why bother working at all?
 Just mooch off your parents forever!

 My Other Neighbor